Lathaniel Rowe-Turner

-Lathaniel Alanzo Rowe-Turner (born 12 November 1989) is an English semi-professional footballer who plays as a defender for club Racing Club Warwick.
+Lathaniel Alanzo Rowe-Turner (born 12 November 1989) is an English semi-professional footballer who plays as a defender for club Rugby Borough.

 Career

 Leicester City

 Born in Leicester, Leicestershire, Rowe-Turner started his career in the Leicester City academy.

 On 16 October 2008, Rowe-Turner joined League One club Cheltenham Town on a one-month loan, linking up again with former Leicester manager Martin Allen.
 He made his professional debut and only appearance in a 2–0 away defeat to Tranmere Rovers on 21 October 2008, playing the entire match.

 On 23 February 2009, Rowe-Turner joined Redditch United on a one-month loan.

 On 18 September 2009, Rowe-Turner joined King's Lynn on a one-month loan.

 Torquay United

 On 1 February 2010, Rowe-Turner signed for League Two club Torquay United for an undisclosed fee.
 On 21 May 2012, Rowe-Turner was released by Torquay after spending two years at the club, in which he made 42 appearances and scored one goal.